 Link to study at ClinicalTrials.gov

 The clinical development strategy for Oncoral is to obtain Phase II data and then to partner for the further development to market.
 The plan is to design and conduct a Phase II study on Oncoral in combination with capecitabine and a selected targeted anti-cancer agent, in irinotecan naive, HER2 negative patients with un-resectable or metastatic gastric cancer.
 The choice of targeted agent will be decided based on interactions with clinical advisors and regulatory authorities.
 Preliminary plans for the Phase II study involve a dose-escalation part with Oncoral, capecitabine and the selected targeted agent in order to determine safety and tolerability and define doses for the extension part of the Phase II study.
 The extension part of the study aims at establishing proof of clinical concept based on relevant safety and efficacy parameters.
-Results from the ongoing investigator sponsored Phase I study (when completed) will be considered when designing the Phase II study.
+Results from the completed investigator sponsored Phase I study will be considered when designing the Phase II study.